Reading: State of reading achievement

-Although they say that all foundational skills are important, include reading, numeracy, basic reasoning ability, socio-emotional skills, and others – they focus specifically on reading.
-Their reasoning is that reading proficiency is an easily understood metric of learning, reading is a student's gateway to learning in every other area, and reading proficiency can serve as a proxy for foundational learning in other subjects.
+Although they say that all foundational skills are important, including reading, numeracy, basic reasoning ability, socio-emotional skills, and others, they focus specifically on reading.
+They reason that reading proficiency is an easily understood metric of learning, serves as a student's gateway to learning in every other area, and can act as a proxy for foundational learning in other subjects.

-They suggest five pillars to reduce learning poverty: 1) learners are prepared and motivated to learn, 2) teachers at all levels are effective and valued, 3) classrooms are equipped for learning, 4) Schools are safe and inclusive spaces, and 5) education systems are well-managed.
+They suggest five pillars to reduce learning poverty: